-Governments are also the main driver of adoption of e-invoicing, meaning that the rate of uptake of these and upcoming technologies in the public sector is of importance for growth of e-invoicing.
+Governments are also the main driver of adoption of e-invoicing, meaning that the rate of uptake of these and upcoming technologies in the public sector is of importance for the growth of e-invoicing.
 Unfortunately, uptake has been slow among governments including the establishment of relevant regulations to that end, this would create (compliance, for instance) difficulties for organizations wishing to adopt e-invoicing in their international operations.
-To bring things to better perspective, the United States government processes over 19 million invoices per year buy only about 40 percent are processed electronically.
-Even negligible is the number processed on blockchain.
+To bring things to a better perspective, the United States government processes over 19 million invoices per year buy only about 40 percent are processed electronically.
+Even negligible is the number processed on the blockchain.

 Blockchain to revolutionize e-invoicing

-As an example of how blockchain could improve electronic invoicing, China has five year plan to utilize blockchain for social taxation, increased tax revenue and electronic invoicing and at the same time has the State Administration of Taxation policies and guidance and standards for e-commerce, telecommunications and public utilities to use VAT normal e-invoices more extensively.
+As an example of how blockchain could improve electronic invoicing, China has five-year plan to utilize blockchain for social taxation, increased tax revenue and electronic invoicing and at the same time has the State Administration of Taxation policies and guidance and standards for e-commerce, telecommunications and public utilities to use VAT normal e-invoices more extensively.
 The government plans on using blockchain to quickly and more easily manage the entire tax collection and reporting process, reducing risk, fraud, and abuse.

-This way, is possible that e-invoicing regulations could increase utilization of blockchain in e-invoicing in this sense.
+This way is possible that e-invoicing regulations could increase utilization of blockchain in e-invoicing in this sense.
 China even issued the first blockchain-based e-invoicing last year August and companies can currently submit applications for invoices and declare tax on the blockchain platform supported by Tencent, which will automatically generate invoices after transactions are completed.
 There are quite a number of other governments with traceable, functional and substantial regulations or plans to enforce e-invoicing with Latin America taking the lead and Brazil leading the region, and Columbia, which has introduced a new electronic billing model that will help over 800,000 businesses adopt the technology.
-Most of countries desire e-invoicing because of the opportunities it presents to increase revenues by reducing tax evasion and fraud.
+Most countries desire e-invoicing because of the opportunities it presents to increase revenues by reducing tax evasion and fraud.

-Years on in the invoicing industry, e-invoicing affordability's been better with the widespread adoption of EDI, growth of internet (which has given rise to web forms and web invoicing), and availability of more options in regard to exchange data formats.
+Years on in the invoicing industry, e-invoicing affordability's been better with the widespread adoption of EDI, growth of the internet (which has given rise to web forms and web invoicing), and availability of more options in regard to exchange data formats.
 Medium and small organizations can now afford it.